Gri22ly/Calculator/README.md

 # Calculator
-A simple program to simulate a calculator
+A simple program to simulate a processUnit